Showing posts with label Graceland. Show all posts

 He said my husband was speeding, and he gave him a ticket.

-How ironic he did not save a penny by speeding to get home.
-We could have spent the night in a very nice hotel for the cost of the speeding ticket.
+How ironic that he did not save a penny by speeding to get home.
+We could have spent the night in a lovely hotel for the cost of the speeding ticket.

-It would have been a great trip and to stay the night in a hotel room would have been relaxing.
+It would have been a great trip, and staying the night in a hotel room would have been relaxing.

 We had fun at the Memphis Zoo, the Memphis Airport, and Graceland.